KyQiao/polyLJ/README.md

 Move all c++ files (sources and headers) to LAMMPS source folder (e.g. `/lammps/src`) and compile again.

+## Notes on the algorithm

+The current version of `swap` is a serial version.

+It’s straightforward to extend the algorithm to a parallel version.
+In `OpenMP`, we can set locks for every particle to control the access.
+While for Open-MPI, the `RMA_mutex` lock can somehow perform the same thing.
+This part is remained to be implemented.

 ## Notes on using the potential:

+- A practical initialization process

+If you need a high-density simulation, you should start with a low-density-large-box one, then use an NPT to compress the whole system.
+The swap of particles will make the process really fast.
+Then you can change Fix type to NVT.

+- types of particle?

+The size of particles is set outside.
+So only one type is allowed and by default, we swap all the particles.
+The information is stored as charges in LAMMPS.
+Once you set all the particle sizes, the info can be stored in the restart file.

+- restart from `restart` file?

+**You have to set `pair_style` and `neighbor` (and other neighbor settings) again when you restart from the file.
+No need to import size again.**

 - How to set neighbor correct?